Hope for the Caterpillars

 Then one afternoon, I went out to see it after work and it was gone.

-I felt surprisingly disappointed, even though I know this is simply part of the natural world.
+I so disappointed, even though I know this is simply part of the natural world.
 Every year I root for them and hope that at least one will complete its remarkable transformation.
-So far, I've not been lucky enough to witness it, but I keep hoping.
+But so far, none has.

 Not every observation has a satisfying ending.
 Sometimes the joy comes simply from paying attention, even when the story unfolds beyond our view.